melowntech/workshop/server/mapproxy/examples/au-cz.rst

 Same could we do for the czech and austrian aerial images, BUT to ``generatevrtwo`` for Czech republic, it would take 8010114 tiles and some disk space.
-So we are going to ommit this and relay on the original services.
+So we are going to ommit this and use the WMTS data on-the-fly.

 Generate tiling information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^